Lady’s Thumb, Redshank, Heart’s Ease, Heartweed, Spotted Knotweed

 Persicaria species are very interesting once you realize their uniqueness.
 Most species flowers rarely open and appear to always be buds.
 However, they are not only self-pollinating, but they can also pollinate without opening.
 Most flowers pollinate after they open.

 Persicaria maculosa seeds are small, black, and shiny.
 You may be thinking, “duh!”
-But not all Persicaria seeds are black and shiny.
-A few species have dull brownish seeds.
+But not all Persicaria seeds are black and shiny BUT Persicaria longiseta seeds are dull and can be blackor brown.

 On September 22 when I took the above photo, it appears the flowers of the Persicaria maculosa are beginning to dry.
 One weird thing about Persicaria species is that even long before the flowers dry they already have seed.
 One seed per flower.